daithimarkham/Pands-Problem-Set/README.md

 # - Problem number 1

-I was aked to get the user to input a positive integer of 10 and output the sum of all numbers between 0 and 10.
+I was asked to get the user to input a positive integer of 10 and output the sum of all numbers between 0 and 10.
 First I wrote a simple statement to get the user to input a poitive integer, int(input ("Please enter a positive integer: "))

 Asks the user to input the positive integer number.